Listen to Kate Nash's bittersweet new single 'Misery'

-Kate Nash has released a new track called ‘Misery’ and shared details on a “DIY” US tour.
+Kate Nash has released a new track called ‘Misery’ and shared details of a “DIY” US tour.

 The single marks the singer-songwriter’s first material in 18 months, following on from 2019’s ‘Bad Lieutenant’ and ‘Trash’, and reflects the feelings Nash experienced throughout the coronavirus-enforced lockdown.